search ]

 add_action('wp_footer','cookie_notice_popup');

-If you don’t know how to find that identifier, take a look at the first part of the post Displaying ID of Pages and Posts.
+If you don’t know how to find a page’s ID, take a look at the post Displaying ID of Pages and Posts.

 Designing the Popup Using CSS